 Catholic Thought and Spirituality

 Coming together at Duke Divinity School for a week of study and learning in the summer, scholars, graduate students, and young professionals from across the country and the globe meet to bring Catholic thought and spirituality to bear on a key question or theme that has wide-reaching and interdisciplinary implications.
-The Summer Seminar of 2023 was devoted to the relationship between faith, science, bioethics, and ecology.
+Past themes have included theology and engineering (2023), and Catholic thought and artificial intelligence (2024).

 Word of Life Faculty Gatherings